microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/ediscovery-purgedataoperation.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents an operation to permanently delete Microsoft Teams messages.
-This operation is currently scoped to Teams only, more data sources will be in scope in the future.
+Represents an operation to permanently delete data in a sourceCollection.
+This operation is currently scoped to Microsoft Teams messages only; more data sources will be in scope in the future.

 Inherits from [caseOperation](../resources/ediscovery-caseoperation.md).